ethereum-optimism/community-hub/src/docs/guides/wallet-dev.md

 ## Differences from Ethereum

-You can see a summary of the differences [here](../l2/differences.md).
+We aim to be [EVM equivalent](https://medium.com/ethereum-optimism/introducing-evm-equivalence-5c2021deb306), meaning we aim to minimize the differences between Optimism and Ethereum.
+You can see a summary of the few differences between Optimism and Ethereum [here](../l2/differences.md).
 These are the differences that are most relevant to wallet developers:

 ### Transaction fees